lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Volume mapping allows the worker to interact with the filesystem of the host system.

-The Lightly worker requires that an `{OUTPUT_DIR}` is specified where it can store the results of all the computations.
+The Lightly worker requires that an `{OUTPUT_DIR}` is specified where it can store the results of all the computations including log files that can help with debuggin in case something goes wrong.
 See `Reporting`_ and `Worker Output`_ for additional information.
 The worker requires **read and write access** to this directory.

+Don't forget to also remove the curly brakets :code:`{ }` when replacing :code:`{OUTPUT_DIR}` with the path where you want to have the output directory.

 .. warning:: Docker volume or port mappings always follow the scheme that you first
           specify the host systems port followed by the internal port of the